ndd21/PHYS281/docs/markinggrid.md

 ## Code

-You should submit a zipped files containing all you Python scripts, which should be submitted via Moodle [here](https://modules.lancaster.ac.uk/mod/assign/view.php?id=1404495).
-This zip file should also contain a plain text file called `README` or `README.txt` that briefly describes the contents of each Python file and how to run your simulation(s).
+You should submit a zipped files containing all your Python scripts, which should be submitted via Moodle [here](https://modules.lancaster.ac.uk/mod/assign/view.php?id=1700679).
+This zip file should also contain a plain text file called `README` or `README.txt` that briefly describes (in a single sentence) the contents of each Python file and how to run your simulation(s), i.e., which file to run to reproduce simulations.
 If you produced large data files you do not need to include these in the submission.
 In the vast majority of cases we will not be attempting to run your code - the evidence for it working should be in your report - but don't use this as an excuse to submit code that fails.